 - Protocol attacks –

 They are also known as state-exhaustion attacks.
-These attacks focus on vulnerabilities in the layer 3 and layer 4 of the protocol stack.
-These types of attacks consume resources like serves, firewalls and load balancers.
+These attacks focus on vulnerabilities in layer 3 and layer 4 of the protocol stack.
+These types of attacks consume resources like serves, firewalls, and load balancers.

 Examples: SYN Flood attack and Ping of Death.